 I’m more convinced than ever: we must tap our biggest creative engines for the kind of future our communities and stakeholders deserve.
 We must tap our artists.

 Let’s not be satisfied with 20th Century dreams.
 It’s 2021.
 We must have 21st Century Organizations with 21st Century dreams.
 And our artists can help us get there.

-CEO | TRG Arts
+Jill S. Robinson CEO | TRG Arts

 More Blogs from Jill

 Leaders: Do you consider yourself to be creative?